 The purpose of the Office of Internal Affairs is to ensure that officers are held accountable to the citizens and visitors of Joplin.
 Accountability demands that we hold ourselves to the highest ethical standards as set forth in the law enforcement code of ethics and ensures that when we fail in maintaining our integrity, consistent disciplinary action is taken.

 The Office of Internal Affairs is under the direct supervision of the Chief of Police.
-With addition of the Joplin City Jail and the Dispatch Center in recent years, the Joplin Police Department has almost doubled in size in the number of personnel for which it is responsible.
-Due to this increase in size, both an Internal Affairs Sergeant and Corporal share the responsibility of the investigations they conduct.
+The IA Office is responsible for the Police Department, Joplin City Jail and the Dispatch Center.
+An Internal Affairs Sergeant and Corporal share the responsibility of the investigations they conduct when staffing allows.

-- JPD generated an average of 4.42 investigations per month from within the agency
+- JPD received an average of 1.4 internal complaints per month

-During the year of 2018 the Joplin police Department responded to 79,146 calls for service.
-Included in that number are 12,123 vehicle stops.
-JPD Officers made 6,715 arrests resulting in 14,934 charges.
+During the year of 2021 the Joplin Police Department responded to 75,502 calls for service.
+Included in that number is 9,529 vehicle stops.
+JPD Officers made 4,746 arrests resulting in 10,626 charges.

 During the year of 2020 the Joplin Police Department responded to 81,727 calls for service.
 Included in that number is 11,867 vehicle stops.
 JPD Officers made 5,501 arrests resulting in 12,422 charges.